frequently asked questions

 How it works

-AegisWAF applies this capability inside the Geo & ASN Protection module.
+AegisWAF applies this capability inside the Bot Control module.
 The engine evaluates configuration, applies matching (path/method/tokens/counters/providers), then records evidence into the event log and executes the configured enforcement action when conditions are met.

 How to access / Enable or disable